tangowithcode/tango_with_django_2/manuscript/chapter3.md

 I> ### Prompts
 I> In this book, there's two things you should look out for when we include code snippets.
 I>
 I> Snippets beginning with a dollar sign (`$`) indicates that the remainder of the following line is a terminal or Command Prompt command.
+We mentioned this in the first chapter, but it's worth repeating so you are sure what this notation represents.
 I>
 I> Whenever you see `>>>`, the following is a command that should be entered into the interactive Python interpreter.
 This is launched by issuing `$ python`.
 See what we did there?
 You can also exit the Python interpreter by entering `quit()` or `exit()`.